robertmartin8/ReasonableDeviations/_notes/CBOE_options.md

     -   however, they also carry the risk of early assignment which "brings forward" the loss.
 -   How to choose strikes:

-    -   degree of conviction -- The long call/put with the higher/lower strike will be more bullish/bearish, e.g 50/55 bull call spread is more bearish than 40/45.
+    -   degree of conviction -- The long call/put with the higher/lower strike will be more bullish/bearish, e.g. 50/55 bull call spread is more bearish than 40/45.
     -   strike price intervals -- the wider the strike interval, the more convicted
     -   set the short option equal to the target price